 Welcome!
 The Department of Psychology invites you to drop by for a visit and find our more about your home department.
 One good way to start is to meet with your assigned faculty advisor during their office hours.
 Faculty advisors can help you plan a program of study that is tailored to your specific interests.
-Please click here for a list of Faculty Advisor office hours.
-Advisors are listed on WISER and on a bulletin board in the department.
-Go to the Faculty list (menu on left) to find contact information for your advisor.
+Advisors are listed on WISER and you can go to the Faculty list (menu on left) to find contact information for your advisor.
 If you are new to the major or just have some questions about our programs and extra-curricular activities, please visit our staff advisor, Michelle Browning.
 Ms. Browning can also help you find a faculty advisor who is right for your interests.

 The Psychology Major

 At U Mass Boston, undergraduates who are Psychology majors can earn either a Bachelor of Arts (BA) or a Bachelor of Science (BS).
 The answer to the question of which degree a particular student should pursue depends on several things.
 This is especially true for students with interests in areas of Psychology that are more biologically oriented or who have future career plans that include science or health care.
 However, there are also students who enter those areas who don’t want all of the course work that is required by the BS degree but who take some of the math or science courses and earn a BA degree.

 A Bachelor of Arts (BA): This degree is fulfilled by completing our 12 course major and the university’s general education requirements for a BA.
 At the university level the BA degree requires (among other things) coursework in Arts, Humanities, Social or Behavioral Sciences, Natural Sciences and World Culture, the demonstration of language proficiency in a language other than English, competency in verbal reasoning and expression and competency in quantitative reasoning.
 While many students who receive a BA have a strong science background the specific graduation requirement in areas of math and science are more modest in comparison to the BS.